 • 1/4 cup crumbled feta or goat cheese (optional)

-• 2 tablespoons chopped fresh chives or parsley for garnish
+• Chopped chives or parsley for garnish

 Instructions